jyslee/fac-ws_ai_assisted_development/PROMPTS.md

 1. Verify all prerequisite tasks are complete
 2. Confirm our implementation aligns with dependent tasks
-3. Check if any shared interfaces or data structures need coordination with your teammate
-4. Flag any potential conflicts with work in progress
+3. Flag any potential conflicts with work in progress

 Only proceed when dependencies are satisfied and coordination is clear.
 ```